 Infrared thermal imaging (9) was performed using a VarioCAM thermal camera (InfraTec GmbH).
 Each mouse was placed on a cage top at a fixed distance away from the camera lens.
-Serial 1-s images (10 Hz) were taken in triplicate at baseline and at 15-min intervals for 1 h after intraperitoneal injection of CL 316, 243 (1 mg/kg).
-For analysis, a constantly sized circular region of interest was drawn over BAT, and the average temperature was recorded.
+Serial one second images (10 Hz) were taken in triplicate at baseline and at 15 min intervals for 1 hr following intraperitoneal injection of CL 316, 243 (1mg/kg).
+For analysis, a constantly sized circular region of interest was drawn over BAT and the average temperature was recorded.